DiviSpace/gf-divi/readme.txt

 4. Search for "Divi Styling for Gravity Forms"
 5. Click "Install"
 6. Click "Activate"
-7. Navigate to Divi > Backup/Restore Theme Options and begin using the plugin
+7. You're Done, All Gravity Forms will now have Divi styling Site Wide

 = The Hard Way: =
 1. Find FTP Details to your Website
 2. Navigate to the /wp-content/plugins/ folder
-3. Upload the extracted zip folder `backup-restore-divi-theme-options` to the plugins folder
+3. Upload the extracted zip folder `gf-divi` to the plugins folder
 4. Login to you Wordpress Dashboard
 5. Click Plugins
-6. Find "Backup Restore Divi Theme Options"
+6. Find "Divi Styling Add-On for Gravity Forms"
 7. Click activate on the plugin.
-8. Navigate to Divi > Backup/Restore Theme Options and begin using the plugin
+8. You're Done, All Gravity Forms will now have Divi styling Site Wide

 == Frequently Asked Questions ==